 Field-hunting tip

-Look in mafic and ultramafic igneous complexes country — that is the host setting where testibiopalladite typically forms.
+Look in mafic and ultramafic igneous complexes country, the host setting where testibiopalladite typically forms.
 If you start seeing platinum, chalcopyrite, pentlandite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.